Azure/iotedge/doc/networking.md

 | AMQP    | 5671 | OPTIONAL (For gateway scenario) | OPEN*     |
 | AMQP+WS | 443  | OPTIONAL (For gateway scenario) | OPEN*     |
 | HTTPS   | 443  | OPTIONAL (For gateway scenario) | OPEN      |

+In the gateway scenario, at least one of the Edge Hub's supported protocols must be open for downstream devices to connect.
+This means that one of 8883, 5671, and 443 must be open to inbound access.
+If no downstream devices are to connect to the edge device as a gateway, then all inbound connectivity can be disabled.

 *The `Edge Agent` and `Edge Hub` require one of ports 5671, 8883, or 443 open for outbound connectivity to IoT Hub.
 The `iotedged` requires outbound connectivity on port 443 to IoT Hub, and optionally to the Device Provisioning Service (DPS), if DPS is used for provisioning.